-A: For all except that which you want to keep, sure, but you don't have to worry about it if you're using a storage cleaner or you adjusted the relevant preferences within the 'arkenfox' user.js.
-You can also allow all 1st party cookies globally in Firefox and let your storage cleaner crush them automatically if you want to avoid the hassle.
+A: For all except that those you want to keep, sure, but you don't have to worry about it if you're using a proper storage cleaner such as Cookie AutoDelete or you adjusted the relevant preferences within the 'arkenfox' user.js.
+You can also allow all 1st party cookies globally in Firefox and let your storage cleaner crush them automatically if you want to avoid the hassle (actually you need to to do this for CAD to work).
 For those you want to keep, like maybe the settings for DuckDuckGo for example, you can whitelist their domains.

 A: Good question.
 I don't know, but i doubt it, though it may depend on what you mean by zooming (with Ctrl + mouse wheel or with the

-layout. preference).
+preference).
 My response would be to ask how much convenience you're willing to sacrifice in the name of privacy.
-Also this would depend on JS being enabled.
+Also i believe this would depend on JS being enabled.

 A: You can set the new tab/home page to whatever you want, it's just recommend to not use the default Firefox one or any other resource that isn't serious about protecting user privacy.
-Be aware that whatever resource you use as the home page may not be subject to filtering (think uBlock/uMatrix) when you first start the browser, so don't set your home page to malicious-hackers-on-acid.com (or Facebook, Google, etc.).
+Be aware that whatever resource you use as the home page may not be subject to filtering by add-ons like uBlock or uMatrix when you first start the browser, so please don't set your home page to 'malicious-hackers-on-acid.com' (or Facebook, Google, etc.).

 A: Content Security Policy is used, in part, to protect you and your browser against malicious behavior.
 Basically it consists of HTTP headers that instruct the browser what it can and cannot to do with a webpage and its contents and how it should interact with it.